 - further information is required to provide an accurate assessment; or

 - the disclosure requires investigation by an investigator.

-If there is any doubt as to whether a disclosure is in fact a public interest disclosures, the matter will be dealt with as if it is a public interest disclosures.
+If there is any doubt as to whether a disclosure is in fact a Public Interest Disclosure, the matter will be dealt with as if it is a Public Interest Disclosure.

 The University will initiate and coordinate action to support a staff member making a disclosure, particularly if they are suffering detriment as a result.

 Staff that are the subject of a Public Interest Disclosure are entitled to confidentiality, the principles of natural justice and the presumption of innocence while the Public Interest Disclosure is being investigated.